ingo/ingo.github.io/_recipes/garlic_butter_potatoes.md

 ---
-title: Garlic Butter Potatoes
+author: Delish US
 category: Sides
 description: Hasselback Garlic Butter Potatoes that you're seriously missing out on.
   They're crispy on the outside and tender on the inside.
-image: placeholder.jpg
+image: garlic_butter_potatoes.jpg
 size: 8 servings
 time: 1 hour 15 minutes
-author: Delish US
+title: Garlic Butter Potatoes
 ---
 Hasselback it up into these potatoes.
 If you've never made these, you're seriously missing out.
 They're crispy on the outside and tender on the inside.

 ### Ingredients